-- R is a computer language and run-time environment which can be used to carry out statistical (or other quantitative) computations.

-- The base part of R comes with a wide range of standard statistical and graphical analyses built in, including:
+- R is a computer language and run-time environment which can be used to carry out statistical (or other quantitative) computations. - The base part of R comes with a wide range of standard statistical and graphical analyses built in. - There are a large number of user-developed extension packages which provide an even richer set of capabilities.

-- nonparametric statistics

-- parametric statistical modelling

-- multivariate analysis

-- smoothing and nonparametric fitting

-- time series analysis

-- There are a large number of user-developed extension packages which provide an even richer set of capabilities.